-If you are unable to attend the meeting, you may nominate a proxy or the Chairperson to vote on your behalf.
-A proxy form is included on page 72.
+If you are unable to attend the meeting, you may nominate a proxy or the Chairman to vote on your behalf.
+A proxy form is included on page 71.

-Notice of motions to be placed before the Annual General Meeting must reach the Scheme's Office no later than seven (7) days before the meeting and can be sent to:
+Notice of motions to be placed before the Annual General Meeting must reach The Meeting Specialist (Pty) Ltd no later than seven (7) days before the meeting and can be sent to proxy@tmsmeetings.co.za